 A NASA Space Grant Undergraduate Research Internship provides an opportunity for you to have a mentored research, research & development, science writing, science policy, or science education experience.

-The objective?
-To provide undergraduates who are exploring career options the opportunity to broaden their education with a rich, hands-on experience with the full process of inquiry and discovery.
-This includes all STEM majors and those traditionally underrepresented in science, technology, engineering and mathematics.
+Our Objective: To provide UArizona undergraduates who are exploring career options the opportunity to broaden their education with a rich, hands-on experience and the full process of inquiry and discovery.

-Internships can take place with a faculty mentor on campus or with a professional working for an affiliate in the government, industry, or the non-profit sectors on or off campus.
+Internships may take place with a faculty mentor on campus or with a professional/program affiliate in government, industry, or non-profit sectors on or off-campus.

 - The learning curve (equipment, software, even the topic itself, etc.)

-- Define the context (state the problem, pose the hypothesis, detail the specifications detailed, set the educational objective, identify the story, etc.)
+- Defining the context (state the problem, pose the hypothesis, detail the specifications, set the educational objective, identify the story, etc.)

-- Compile the results (data synthesis; code implementation; teaching evaluation; article editing and publication, etc.)
+- Compiling the results (data synthesis, code implementation, teaching evaluation, article editing and publication, etc.)